SpatialInteractive/nanomaps-server/README.markdown

 It also leverages [SQLite](http://www.sqlite.org/) via some [hacked custom Java bindings](https://github.com/stellaeof/sqlite4java-custom) that are based on [sqlite4java](http://code.google.com/p/sqlite4java/) to manage tile caching.
+This part is still being worked on offline and is not in this repo.

 Everything is self contained in this repo.
 You don't need any Java expertise to use it.